arsheriff2k3/x-api-llm-integration-assignment/README.md

 This project integrates an LLM (Google Gemini) to summarize Instagram captions into tweets and post them to X.com (formerly Twitter).

+## How It Works

+This application follows a simple but powerful workflow:

+1. **Authentication**: The application uses OAuth for X.com authentication, allowing secure access to post tweets.

+2. **Text Summarization**: When an Instagram caption is submitted:
+   - The caption is sent to Google Gemini's LLM model (gemini-2.0-flash)
+   - The LLM processes the text with a prompt to create an engaging tweet-sized summary
+   - The summary is constrained to Twitter's 280 character limit

+3. **Tweet Posting**: The summarized text is posted to X.com using the Twitter API v2
+   - The application verifies the tweet length before posting
+   - Upon successful posting, the tweet ID and text are returned

+4. **API Flow**: The application exposes RESTful endpoints that handle the request/response cycle
+   - Input validation ensures all required fields are present
+   - Proper error handling provides meaningful feedback

 ## Features

 - LLM Summarization: Uses Google Gemini to generate concise tweet summaries from Instagram captions